TomerSimcha/signalpet-fs-ha-translate/README.md

 ### Technology Decisions

-- **ReactJS with TypeScript:** Chosen for its strong typing system and scalability, ensuring maintainable and robust code.
 - **Node.js and Express:** Selected for their lightweight and efficient handling of HTTP requests, making them ideal for creating a translation server.

 ---